Shoreline School District High School & Beyond Plan

 If you are doing a gap year or a missionary plan, work on your outline and see Mrs. Stephens.

-5. Once your plans are firm, finish the project.
+5. Once your plans are firm, submit the HSBP via Canvas

-For college pathways, evidence of financial planning includes confirmation of FAFSA acceptance (not the FAFSA form--we do not need or want your confidential information) or evidence that the student has completed a scholarship application.
+For college pathways, evidence of financial planning includes confirmation of FAFSA/ WASFA submission (not the FAFSA form--we do not need or want your confidential information) or evidence that the student has completed a scholarship application.

-For many of the pathways, students will complete a Financial Budget worksheet, which asks you to do some basic budgeting.
-You will complete it online and then print a copy to turn in with your project.
+For many of the pathways, it is recommended that students complete the Financial Planning Worksheet, which asks you to do some basic budgeting.
+You will complete it online and then save a copy to upload with your project.

-What is the purpose of the Senior Culminating Project?
+What is the purpose of the High School & Beyond Plan?